 This means that even if a victim has been reimbursed, the prosecutor can still try to bring criminal charges against the defendant.

-5. What types of cases are civil compromises most common or effective in?
+5. In what types of cases is this strategy most common or effective?

 A CC is most effective in dismissing California charges of:

 Please recall from Section 1 above that a CC is only available in cases where one act causes criminal and civil liability.
 This typically takes place with the above crimes.

 Many believe that driving under the influence (DUI), per Vehicle Code 23152(a), is a misdemeanor where civil compromises are often used.
 This is not true, though, because the damages that are often caused in DUI cases are secondary to the crime of DUI itself.